 You might also want to purchase additional storage for your camera.
 Most come with a CompactFlash, Smartmedia or other PC card, but usually this is not large enough to store many photos.

-+Just a note, if you are planning on taking Photography courses you will need a SLR (single lens reflex) camera for Sophomore Photography and if you elect to take Digital Photography (junior) you will need a Digital SLR.
-If you do buy a SLR or DSLR you should consider purchasing a protective UV filter for your lens.
++Just a note, if you are planning on taking Photography courses you will need a digital SLR (single lens reflex) camera for Sophomore Photography.
+If you do buy DSLR you should consider purchasing a protective UV filter for your lens.
 Of course, these items do not need to be purchased for this school year.

 USB Flash Drive or Thumb drive**